WeblateOrg/weblate/docs/admin/projects.rst

 +++++++++++++++

 Regular expression used to filter the translation when scanning for filemask.
-This can be used to limit the list of languages managed by Weblate.
+It can be used to limit the list of languages managed by Weblate.

 .. note::